julianeon/julianeon/repo_guide.md

 Repos with 'react' in the name were made with React, using hooks.

-I host almost all my apps, once complete, on AWS.
+I host the apps that aren't made for local use on AWS.

 Here's an example made with Svelte: [hometoolzone.com](https://www.hometoolzone.com/)